 6. Miranda Lambert

-Miranda Lambert is another country star who got her start on a singing competition show.
-She finished third place on Nashville Star, after which she was signed to the Epic Nashville record label.
+Next up we have another country star who got her start on a singing competition show.
+Miranda Lambert finished third place on Nashville Star, after which she was signed to the Epic Nashville record label.

 Lambert has formed an extremely successful career, beating out some country music veterans in less than two decades.